lifebottle/Tales-of-Destiny-DC/README.md

 Use xdelta to patch your ROM with a clean ISO (http://redump.org/disc/2808/).

 Artes, Items and some other stuff are uncompressed in the **SLPS_258.42** file.
 Use a hex editor to find what you need.
 This should be good enough for a menu patch.
-Note: Changes to this doesn't appear to affect Leon's side.

 00199900 - Names
 0019C380 - Artes